Prisma501/Allocs-Webmap-for-CPM/README.md

 A20 and lower: Replace map.js in /Mods/Allocs_WebAndMapRendering/webserver/js

-A21 and higher: A20 and lower: Replace map.js in /Mods/Allocs_WebAndMapRendering/webserver_legacy/js
+A21 and higher: Replace map.js in /Mods/Allocs_WebAndMapRendering/webserver_legacy/js

 Requires permission level 2000 for the specific api's in cpmcc_permissions.xml to be able to let them show in allocs webmap.
 Set permission lower than 2000 and the layers will not show on allocs webmap.